 This course is the third level of an academic series designed to help students upgrade their writing skills.
 It is most appropriate for students who have experience writing expository paragraphs, short essays and summaries and who have reasonable control of grammar and sentence structure.
 Students will work on improving their reading, drafting, and organizational skills for writing reports analyzing a global issue and for writing short timed essay exams using various rhetorical patterns, as well as on revising and editing skills.
 Students will also be introduced to basic research skills.
-They will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas:

 - Understand assignment instructions, including audience, purpose, format, focus of the essay question, and the required rhetorical pattern.

 - Generate ideas from written and spoken texts on a topic related to relevant and current global issues, such as environmental issues, economic disparity, food production and distribution, or issues in health care.